 5 other adventures to explore nearby Peekamoose Blue Hole:

 1) First are the hikes right near the parking lot here.
+Also since this is in the same region, see this list of Catskill hiking trails to know specific ones worth checking out.

 2) Then we have other Catskill hikes I personally do (50 minutes away).